nikitavakoli/nikitavakoli.github.io/_pages/about.md

 title: "About Me"
 author_profile: true
 ---
 <h3> I am currently a Bioengineering graduate student at the University of Southern California (USC).
 I specialize and am interested in Biomedical Data Sciences.
-I have a strong passion for working with data and computer programming, especially in a Biological context.
-Click here for a PDF of my <a href="/images/My_Resume_NT.pdf">Résumé.</a></h3>
+I have a strong passion for working with data and computer programming, especially in a Biological context.</h3>
 <center>
 <h3><img src="/images/experi.png" alt="Experience" height="400" width="400"></h3>
 </center>